 To graduate with a BA in liberal studies from Endicott, students must complete a total of 42 courses (126 credits), including classes like global issues, social impact of the media, introduction to gender studies, and aesthetic awareness.
 At the end of the program, each student undertakes a personal project in a capstone course, where they engage in intensive study about a topic relevant to their personal goals and area of specialization.

-Endicott College is regionally accredited by the New England Association of Schools and Colleges (NEASC-CIHE).
+Endicott College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 California Baptist University, in the city of Riverside, boasts a bachelor’s of arts in liberal studies that is available to distance learners.
 The program provides students with a well–rounded education while emphasizing multiculturalism; individuals interested in a teaching career may find it particularly relevant.
 The multidisciplinary curriculum of this liberal studies degree fosters communication skills and critical thinking, exposing students to a variety of teaching styles and issues related to diversity.
 The coursework also reflects the Christian values held by the university.
 Graduates of CBU’s program gain the skills needed to work in a variety of liberal arts degree jobs or to continue their studies at the graduate level.